Zoites/zoites.github.io/contents/home.md

-At Smicoast Consulting, we provide coaching to help you achieve your career goals with a systematic approach guided by our 7+ years of experience working in corporate America for Fortune 500 companies and over 10+ years in academia, including earning a PhD from one of the world’s top universities.
+At Smicoast Consulting, we provide coaching to help you achieve your career goals.
+We have a systematic approach guided by our 7+ years of experience working in corporate America for Fortune 500 companies and over 10+ years in academia, including earning a PhD from one of the world’s top universities.
+We provide a space (especially for minorities) to get the advice needed to get ahead.

 We also provide the following services:
   - Implement AI and informatics solutions for your organization to optimize your workflows, leading to lower costs and increased revenue generation.